mathworks/MATLAB-Interface-for-InfluxDB/README.md

-# Getting Started with InfluxDB Http Interface in MATLAB®
+# Getting Started with MATLAB® Interface for InfluxDB

 ## Description